zouyajing/PhD_document_for_navlab/Evaluation_tools.md

 ```
 python generate_registered_pointcloud.py rgb.txt depth.txt trajectory.txt tunnel.ply --nth --downsample 5
 ```
-where rgb.txt depth.txt and trajectory.txt stores the rgb file paths, the depth file paths and the camera poses, respectively, and tunnel.ply is your reconstruction result.
-You may download the scripts [here](https://github.com/zouyajing/PhD_document_for_navlab/tree/main/scripts).Please modify fx, fy, cx, fy and scale in generate_registered_pointcloud.py.
+where `rgb.txt` `depth.txt` and `trajectory.txt` stores the rgb file paths, the depth file paths and the camera poses, respectively, and tunnel.ply is your reconstruction result.
+You may download the scripts [here](https://github.com/zouyajing/PhD_document_for_navlab/tree/main/scripts).Please modify `fx, fy, cx, fy and scale` in `generate_registered_pointcloud.py`.

 The steps of computing mapping accuracy is then listed below:
 * Open groundtruth.ply and tunnel.ply using CloudCompare